PrismLibrary/Prism-Documentation/docs/getting-started/productivity-tools.md

 ![Prism Template Pack](images/prism-template-pack-win.jpg)

 # Prism Template Studio

 The Prism Template Studio contains a collection of snippets, item templates, and project templates for use with Xamarin.Forms applications using Prism with Visual Studio for Mac.

+> [!WARNING]
+> The Prism Template Studio for Visual Studio Mac is not compatibile with Visual Studio Mac 8.X.
+Work is currently being done to bring this up to date and provide the full functionality in Visual Studio on Windows, however it will only be available for those [sponsoring Dan on GitHub](https://xam.dev/sponsordan).

 ### Snippets

 - propp - Property, with a backing field, that depends on BindableBase
 ```cs
     private string _fieldName;